Release notes

 For more information, see Gradual rollout and shadow mode.

-Gateway proxy customization
+Gateway proxy customization with overlays

 The GatewayParameters resource now supports gateway proxy customization via overlay fields.
 Overlays use strategic merge patch (SMP) semantics to apply advanced customizations to the Kubernetes resources that are generated for gateway proxies, including the Service, ServiceAccount, and Deployment.